ibm-cloud-docs/openwhisk/iam.md

 ## How do I set IAM policies so that others can create namespaces in my account?
 {: #iam_namespace_create}

-In order to allow other users to manage {{site.data.keyword.openwhisk_short}} namespaces, including creating new namespaces, you must set the following access policies for those users.
+To allow other users to manage {{site.data.keyword.openwhisk_short}} namespaces, including creating new namespaces, you must set the following access policies for those users.

 * The user's **Platform role** must be set to Administrator.
 This policy applies to all resources of {{site.data.keyword.openwhisk_short}}.
 * The user's **Service role**  must be set to Manager.
 This policy applies to all resources of {{site.data.keyword.openwhisk_short}}.